xlwings/xlwings-server/docs/lite_deployment.md

 ## Deploy to Cloudflare Pages

-[Cloudflare Pages](https://pages.cloudflare.com/) are great as you have unlimited traffic for free.
-To be sure, always check their current limits.

-You can either connect Cloudflare Pages to a Git repository or you can upload a ZIP file directly if you're just want to quickly try it out.
+You can either connect [Cloudflare Pages](https://pages.cloudflare.com/) to a Git repository or you can upload a ZIP file directly.

 After creating a project, you'll get a URL that looks something like this: `https://xxx.pages.dev`.
 Use it in the following command: